The Cost of Non-Compliance: DPDP Penalty Structure Explained

 The Highest Risk: Failure to Protect Personal Data

-The most severe penalties under the DPDP Act relate to failure to implement reasonable security safeguards.
+The most severe penalties under the DPDP Act arise from failures in data security.

 • Misconfigured databases

-Consent is the foundation of lawful data processing under the DPDP Act.
-When consent mechanisms are misleading, unclear, or invalid, the penalties escalate quickly.
+Consent forms the legal foundation of data processing under the DPDP Act.
+When consent mechanisms are unclear, misleading, or invalid, the penalties escalate quickly.

 Violations related to consent can attract penalties of up to ₹200 crore.